FarukErat/Notes_and_Tutorials/authentication.md

     - B decrypts the ciphertext with the public key
     - then checks if the data generated and decrypted match

+- **A chat app scenario:**
+    - Clients have private key of their own and public key of anyone.
+    - A wants to send a message to B.
+    - A encyrpts message using the public key of B, so that only B can read the message.
+    - A also encrypts the message with the private key, so that B can verify the message has been sent from A.

 Default authentication method for Certificate Based Authentication, FIDO/WebAuthN(Client to Authenticator Protocol (CTAP)).

 ---